Columbus Drive (Chicago)

-Columbus Drive is a north–south street in Chicago, Illinois which bisects Grant Park.
+Columbus Drive is a north–south street in Chicago, Illinois, which bisects Grant Park.
 It is 300 East in Chicago's street numbering system.
 Its south end is an interchange with Lake Shore Drive (US 41) at Soldier Field.
-After intersecting Illinois Street, it becomes Fairbanks Court and continues to the north, terminating at Chicago Avenue.
+After intersecting Grand Avenue, it becomes Fairbanks Court and continues to the north, terminating at Chicago Avenue.

-Roadway
+Route description

 In the Illinois Center development, the main lanes of Columbus Drive are on the middle deck of a three-level structure.
 That level intersects with the middle levels of Randolph Street, Lake Street, South Water Street and Wacker Drive.
 All these intersecting streets also exist on the lower and upper levels, except for Lake, which is a pedestrian mall on the upper level; both of these levels go only from Randolph to Wacker.
 Level-transition ramps are connected directly to Columbus at the following points: